tnn85/MPCNC-Nano-Estlcam-Shield/README.md

 # MPCNC-Nano-Estlcam-Shield
+English: A CNC shield for the MPCNC in conjunction with Estlcam
-Ein CNC Shield für die MPCNC in Verwendung mit Estlcam
+Deutsch: Ein CNC Shield für die MPCNC in Verwendung mit Estlcam